cucumber/common/datatable/README.md

 The first row of the the table may be referred to as the table header.
 The remaining cells as the table body.

-A table provides these utility methods:
+A table provides these operations:

 * **isEmpty** returns true if the table has no cells.
 * **transpose** returns a transposed table